APTrust/dart/README.md

 Because DART 3 exposes the local file system in the browser, it listens only on 127.0.0.1, which means it will not accept outside connections.

+## DART 3 on the Server

+In future, we may offer a "server mode" for DART 3, allowing organizations to run the app on a shared server accessible to selected staff.
+In that case, it will be up to the host organization to secure the DART 3 instance.

+Server-hosted DART could have a number of advantages.
+If hosted on a server attached to shared drives, any DART user could bag and upload items from any of the shares.
+For long-running jobs, such as bagging and uploading multi-terabyte packages, users could kick off jobs that won't tie up their own workstations.
+Large jobs and workflows could run in the background for days while users attend to other tasks.

 ## Prerequisites for Development

 * Go > 1.23